Generic name: gentamicin [ jen-ta-MYE-sin ]

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-- Itching, redness, swelling, or other sign of irritation not present before use of gentamicin
+- Itching, redness, swelling, or other sign of irritation not present before use of this medicine

 Other side effects not listed may also occur in some patients.
 If you notice any other effects, check with your healthcare professional.